luislopez-dev/.NET-Software-DevOps-Architecture/README.md

 <strong>This repository is intended for educational and experimental purposes only.
 It is not production-ready and should not be used in live or critical environments.</strong>

-Some patterns like Dto pattern and isolated use cases have been omitted due to time constraints.
+Some patterns like dtos and isolated use cases have been omitted due to time constraints.
 I might continue to refine this project in future updates.

 ## Business Logic